edgedb/easy-edgedb/chapter20/index.md

 };
 ```

-(We might remove this in a real game, or maybe it would become type Lord extending PC so player characters could choose to be a lord, thief, detective, etc. etc.)
+(We might remove this in a real game, or maybe it would become type Lord extending PC so player characters could choose to be a lord, thief, detective, etc.)

 The `Lord` type uses the function {eql:func}`docs:std::contains` which returns `true` if the item we are searching for is inside the string, array, etc. It also uses `__subject__` which refers to the type itself: `__subject__.name` means `Person.name` in this case. {eql:constraint}`Here are some more examples <docs:std::expression>` from the documentation of using `constraint expression on`.